-The TEBS Financing essentially provides the Company with a long-term variable-rate debt facility at interest rates reflecting prevailing short-term tax-exempt rates.
-Under the TEBS Financing, the Company transferred the 13 bonds, which have a total outstanding principal amount of approximately \$123.6 million at December 31, 2012, to ATAX TEBS I, LLC, a special purpose entity controlled by the Company (the "Sponsor").
-The securitization of these tax-exempt mortgage revenue bonds was executed through the issuance of two classes of Certificates.
+Under the TEBS financing, the Company transferred thirteen mortgage revenue bonds, which have a total outstanding principal amount of approximately \$122.5 million at December 31, 2013, to ATAX TEBS I, LLC, a special purpose entity controlled by the Company (the "Sponsor").
+The securitization of these mortgage revenue bonds was executed through the issuance of two classes of Certificates.
 The Class A TEBS Certificates were issued in an initial principal amount of \$95.8 million and were sold through a placement agent to unaffiliated investors.
 The Class B TEBS Certificates were issued in an initial principal amount of \$20.3 million and were retained by the Sponsor.
 The holders of the Class A TEBS Certificates are entitled to receive regular payments of interest from Freddie Mac at a variable rate which resets periodically based on the weekly Securities Industry and Financial Markets Association ("SIFMA") floating index rate plus certain Facility Fees.
-As of closing, the SIFMA rate was equal to 0.25% and the total Facility Fees vere 1.9%, resulting in a total initial cost of borrowing of 2.03% on the approximate \$94.0 million outstanding balance.
-As of December 31, 2011, the SIFMA rate was equal to 0.15% resulting in a total cost of borrowing of 2.05% on the approximate \$94.9 million outstanding balance.
+As of closing, the SIFMA rate was equal to 0.25% per annum and the total Facility Fees were 1.9% per annum, resulting in a total cost of borrowing of 2.15% per annum on the approximate \$93.0 million outstanding balance.
+As of December 31, 2012, the SIFMA rate was equal to 0.13% per annum resulting in a total cost of borrowing balance.